-The C.Crane Soft Speaker 3 is my top-rated pillow speaker, with respectable sound quality for a reasonable price.
+The C.Crane Soft Speaker 3 is a convenient little pillow speaker, with respectable sound quality for a reasonable price.
 The inline Amp can further boost the volume, and includes multiple sleep timers, voice or music boost, and a simple inline volume control.

 With a long cable and a soft casing, you can listen to your audio comfortably in bed without needing to wear headphones.
 And you won’t disturb anyone else as only you will be able to hear it.

 - Comfy cover so you can place it under or next to your ear.